NASA-AMMOS/AIT-Core/doc/source/command_line.rst

 BLISS Command Line Utilities
 ============================

-BLISS provides a number of command line utilities from performing common operations and component initialization.
-Below is a breakdown of these utilities with a brief explanation of how they work and why you my use them.
+BLISS provides a number of command line utilities for performing common operations and component initialization.
+Below is a breakdown of these utilities with a brief explanation of how they work and why you might use them.

 ----